Nadwey/NadBin/README.md

 ### Install & Run

-- Download the latest release from the [releases page](https://github.com/Nadwey/NadBin/releases/latest)
+- Download the latest release from the [releases page](https://github.com/Nadwey/NadBin/releases/latest) or latest development build from [here](https://github.com/Nadwey/NadBin/actions/workflows/gradle.yml)
 - Run the jar file with `java -jar NadBin-<VERSION>-all.jar`
 - The server will be available at `http://localhost:7000`